Daughter, father, future doctor: Victims of unrest in Venezuela

 The family says Venezuelan National Guard members opened fire on the opposition protesters, instead hitting the 20-year-old.

-Rojas Gil was injured and later died en route to hospital.
+Rojas Gil was injured and died en route to a hospital.

 Angel Moreira